Geeksongs/Open_Cup_Arena/README.md

 ---

 Cup Arena is the world's first open-source real-time AI arena for FIFA World Cup 2026™ forecasting — and currently the most accurate football prediction system in human history.
+In the current World Cup group stage, Cup Arena has already achieved prediction accuracy far beyond human expert baselines — reaching up to 4× higher accuracy on exact-score forecasting.

+On backtested matches, it has delivered one of the highest football forecasting performances ever recorded in the modern history of the sport.

 It is powered by a state-of-the-art research harness that turns any chat LLM into an agentic football forecaster.
 Instead of making a single one-shot prediction, the model can plan, call web-search tools, gather late-breaking information — including confirmed lineups, injuries, suspensions, manager comments, recent results, and match context — and then commit to a strict, machine-parseable JSON forecast.

 Every model receives the same objective match context and outputs the same prediction contract: win/draw/loss probabilities, exact score prediction, and reasoning.
 This makes agentic forecasts directly comparable with single-shot baselines under a clean benchmark setting: same data in, same JSON out, only the reasoning loop differs.

-In the current World Cup group stage, Cup Arena has already achieved prediction accuracy far beyond human expert baselines.
-On backtested matches, it has reached the highest football forecasting accuracy ever recorded in the 200-year history of the sport.

 We are open-sourcing this project to build the first transparent, reproducible, real-time benchmark for AI football intelligence.
 ## How it works